top of page

 In order of Appearance, the animals in the poems are these: a white cat, Abraham’s ram, another cat, a sea turtle, sparrows, a dead lobster, a robin, a stray dog, a yearling deer, mice, bees, a dead spider, a roadkill pigeon, pack mules, winter birds, a dead jay, crows, a horse, a flock of sheep, a dying dog, moths, and flies.

 In order of Disappearance, the dead in the poems include: A dying father conveying deathbed wisdom.
-An ode to a friend who years ago tried to kill himself but failed, placed in the context of a visit to Dachau.
+An ode to a friend set in the funereal context of a visit to Dachau.
 A poem titled, “To Death,” enough said.
 The lines, “Like anyone our age now / I know more dead than living” in the poem “That Last Fall.”
-The concluding line, “Soon we will be dead” in “One of Those Times.”
+The concluding line, “Soon we will be dead,” in “One of Those Times.”
 A lament about soldiers killed in battle.
 Some schoolboy thoughts about “your one life not lived” in “Nathan Hale’s Regret.”
 In “Our Way,” deer thanatology summed in “Going from where you were born / coming to where you will die / you blessed with knowing neither / I blessed with knowing both.”
-An early eulogy for a terminally ill friend Mary just before she died.
+An early eulogy for a terminally ill friend Mary, just before she died.
 Solace for a mother grieving over the death of her daughter.
 Another eulogy for a dying friend who soon died.
 A second eulogy to Mary, this time after she died.
 In “Heaven,” God forbid that “what if when you die / there is a heaven and God / and perfection isn’t boring.”
 His admittedly selfish thoughts when his mother is dying.
-Then a concluding poem titled, “On Not Writing of My Parents’ Deaths,” where the poet upholds his title’s premise by not writing about their deaths.
+Then a concluding poem titled, “On Not Writing of My Parents’ Deaths,” where the poet upholds his title’s promise by not writing about their deaths.

+During my silent reading (without moving my lips), some of the poems captivated me even without any song and dance.
 My favorite poem of all appears on almost the final pages in what happens also to be the longest in the book.
-In “Being God in New Mexico,” among a long list of other blasphemies he writes that “god is me writing / I do not believe in god.”
+In “Being God in New Mexico,” he writes that “god is me writing / I do not believe in god.”
+Such blasphemy!

-Here Lehnert brings to mind my favorite living (if indeed still living) American poet, Antler, who just happens to have been born (as Brad Burdick) and has lived (as Antler) in the more famous Milwaukee in Wisconsin.
-My search on the internet yields no new published poems by Antler either in print or on the internet in the past ten years.
-Perhaps Antler has been reincarnated in Lionheart.
+At his blasphemous best (or worst), Lehnert brings to mind my favorite living (if indeed still living) American poet, Antler.
+My search on the internet yields no new published poems by Antler either in print or on the internet in the past twelve years.
+I sense that Antler has been reincarnated in Richard (Lionheart) Lehnert.

 No paper was trashed nor trees felled nor truths stretched to create this website.